 The museum does not solicit or accept funds from any federal, state, or local government agency or entity; therefore public support is crucial for our organization.
 Donations and other funds are important for expanding our collections, ongoing research, and building maintenance.

 You can get involved by supporting the museum financially or by helping raise awareness of museum needs and new developments.
-Members, donors, volunteers, and visitors—we welcome everyone to celebrate the importance of the Museum of the Fur Trade and help us preserve its place in society for many years to come.
+Whether you donate money, take advantage of one of our many volunteer opportunities, or become a member to stay on top of museum happenings, you can help the Museum of the Fur Trade preserve its place in society for many years to come.